johnrilling/shelltechnique/README.md

 #### Architectural Overview: Simplicity is Elegance
 1. Setup cron to pull instructions(shell scripts/config files/policies) from a configuration server.
-2. Cron regularlt executes these instructions applying configuration policies and maintaining server state.
+2. Cron regularly executes these instructions applying configuration policies and maintaining server state.

 Note: All instructions are maintained on a revision control server.
 Example file structure on revision control server is as follows.